 A bad bot is a type of bot that has been programmed to perform a number of malicious jobs.
 They tend to work in an evasive manner, typically being used by cybercriminals, fraudsters, and nefarious parties that are engaged in illegal and immoral activities.

-Below, we will help you to understand the real threat of bad bots and the consequences they can have, as well as the ways you can protect your business from this.
+Below, we will help you to understand the real threat of bad bots and the consequences they can have, as well as the ways you can protect your business.

 Bad bots are a real threat: Making up a large portion of online traffic